jsffeng/quickRCP/README.md

 disk space in the remote side.
 The reason lies in the fact that the temporary file pieces will also need to
 take space, and the temporary files won't be deleted until the final file generation completes.
 This part
 can be improved by merging each piece of file then deleting the related temporary file at once.
 If following
-this way, for the previous example (i.e. shipping a file in 1G bytes), with assuming we set split number is
+this way, for the previous example (i.e. shipping a file in 1G bytes), with assuming we set split number as
 10, we may need only about 1.1G disk space in the destination side.